 Life Lab: Learning comes to life outdoors in our Life Lab garden where students work and study.
 Students study earth and life science while maintaining and harvesting the garden for use in the school cafeteria.

-We hope that health guidelines will allow us to restart Reading Buddies: Students improve reading fluency and self-confidence while reading with our younger school partners.
+Reading Buddies: Students improve reading fluency and self-confidence while reading with our younger school partners.